 Review of these Regulations

 [1.
-Five years following the approval of these Regulations by the Assembly, the Council shall undertake a comprehensive review of the manner in which these Regulations have operated in practice and may also undertake such a review at any time thereafter.]
+Five years following [Alt.
+1 the conclusion of the first Exploitation Contract]/[Alt.
+2 the first date of commencement of Commercial Production], the Council shall undertake a comprehensive review of the manner in which these Regulations have operated in practice and may also undertake additional reviews [to the extent necessary] at any time thereafter.]

 [1.
 Alt.
-The Council shall take a full review of these Regulations.
+The Council shall undertake a full review of these Regulations.
 This review shall, at least, include:

 (a) the manner in which these Regulations have operated in practice;

-(b) the effectiveness and enforceability of these Regulations;
+(b) the effectiveness and enforceability of these Regulations, including potential regulatory gaps;

-(c) the manner in which these Regulations have ensured compliance with the principles, approaches, and policies pursuant to regulation 2, and the general obligations relating to the Marine Environment pursuant to regulation 44, paragraph.
-1bis.
+(c) the manner in which these Regulations have [Alt.
+1 given effect to]/[Alt.
+2 upheld] the principles, approaches, and policies pursuant to regulation 2, and the general obligations relating to the Marine Environment pursuant to regulation 44, paragraph 1 [and regulation 44ter]; and

+(d) the manner in which the implementation of these Regulations contributes to the broader objectives set out in Part XI of the Convention.

-1. Alt. bis The first review shall take place five years following the approval of these Regulations by the Assembly, and no later than ten years after the adoption of these Regulations by the Council.
+1. Alt. bis The first review shall take place five years following the [Alt.
+1 conclusion of the first Exploitation Contract]/[Alt.
+2 first date of commencement of Commercial Production] and no later than ten years after the adoption of these Regulations by the Council.

 1. Alt. ter After the review pursuant to paragraph 1bis, the Council may also undertake such a review at any time thereafter, but shall do so at least every ten years.]

-2. Any State party, the Commission, the Enterprise, any Contractor (through its Sponsoring State), or Stakeholder (through a State party) may at any time request the Council to consider, at its next ordinary session, revisions to these Regulations and the matter shall be included in the provisional agenda of the Council for that session.
+[2.
+[Any State party and any organ of the Authority may [following the completion of the first review] request the Council to consider, at its next ordinary session, revisions to these Regulations and the matter shall be included in the provisional agenda of the Council for that session.]

-3. The Council shall establish a process of public consultation and participation that gives adequate time and opportunity to comment on proposed revisions to these Regulations, save for the making [at any time] of an amendment to these Regulations that has no more than a minor effect or that corrects errors or makes minor technical changes.

-3. In the light of that review, the Council may in accordance with the Convention and the Agreement adopt and apply provisionally, pending approval by the Assembly, amendments to these Regulations, taking into account the recommendations of the Commission or other subordinate organs.

-4. Amendments to these Regulations shall be implemented by existing Contractors.
-Any amendments may provide for a transition period for implementation by existing Contractors of amendments to these Regulations.
+3. Amendments to these Regulations shall be implemented by existing Contractors.
+Any amendment may provide for a transition period for implementation by existing Contractors of amendments to these Regulations.